wpilibsuite/allwpilib/CONTRIBUTING.md

     - Substantial changes often need to have corresponding LabVIEW changes.
 To do this, we will work with NI on these large changes.
 - Changes should have tests.
 - Code should be well documented.
-    - This often involves ScreenSteps.
-To add content to ScreenSteps, we will work with you to get the appropriate articles written.
+    - This involves writing tutorials and/or usage guides for your submitted feature.
+These features are then hosted on the [WPILib](https://docs.wpilib.org/) documentation website.
+See the [frc-docs repository](https://github.com/wpilibsuite/frc-docs) for more information.

 ## What to Contribute